-- 9.3.1 An academic year covers two semesters and a summer term. - 9.3.2 Depending on the graduation requirements of respective programmes, students are normally required to study 4 to 6 modules, which are equivalent to 12 to 18 credits, in each semester (and up to 1 module/3 credits in the Summer Term) in the normative period of study.
+- 9.3.1 An academic year covers two semesters and a summer term. - 9.3.2 Depending on the graduation requirements of respective programmes, students are normally required to study 12 to 18 credits, in each semester (and up to 3 credits in the Summer Term) in the normative period of study.
 Students may have to pay for taking modules extra to the normal study load.